vignesh-sankaran/google-maps-services-rust/README.md

 ## Current status
 Distance Matrix is being currently being built.
 It currently accepts a single origin and destination in a LatLong format, and returns a DistanceMatrixResponse struct.
 The next things to be worked on, in order are:

-* Optional fields in a Distance Matrix request
+* Optional fields in a Distance Matrix request: currently working on travel mode
-* Multiple origins and destinations
+* Multiple origins and destinations in Distance Matrix